hindu-comm/weblogs/manasataramgini/2014/02/2014-02-18_a-mysterious-verse-of-a-siddha.md

 mahAbharata makes an allusion, though entirely anachronistic, of arundhati’s motion relative to vasiShTha:

-yA chaiShA vishrutA rAjaMs trailokye sAdhu-saMmatA |
+yA chaiShA vishrutA rAjaMs trailokye sAdhu-saMmatA \|
-arundhatI tayApy eSha vasiShThaH pR^iShThataH kR^itaH ||
+arundhatI tayApy eSha vasiShThaH pR^iShThataH kR^itaH \|\|

-She, O king, who is well-known in the three worlds and respected by the good, even that arundhatI has made vasiShTha stand to her rear\!
+She, O king, who is well-known in the three worlds and respected by the good, even thatarundhatI has made vasiShTha stand to her rear!

 Interesting as this is, it might not necessarily imply knowledge of the revolution of arundhati and vasiShTha – alternative explanations could